fatima526/Automatidata_project/README.md

 The New York City Taxi and Limousine Commission seeks a way to utilize the data collected from the New York City area to predict the length of rides and fares.

-## Project Structure

-[Explain the structure of your project, including directories and files.]

-## Project Goals
 # Project Goal
 This project represents that the New York City Taxi and Limousine Commission (TLC) has approached the data consulting firm Automatidata to develop an app that enables TLC riders to estimate the taxi fares in advance of their ride.